Cymru Castles: Our top 10 best castles in Wales

 Best for: Learning loads.
 Given this is both a ruin and a museum, resources are plentiful and the staff are always keen to lead workshops and show you around the exhibits which can be found on multiple levels.
 If your lot have any outstanding history projects this could well be the place for them.

 We made it!
 After throwing ourselves in front of danger and saving no end of Kings and Queens from certain death, we’ve seen some of the very best castles in Wales.
 Not bad for a day’s work.
-If your family want to continue the adventure, take a look at our blog about the best castles in England or this review of Cardiff Castle.
+If your family want to continue the adventure, take a look at our blog about the best castles in England, the best castles in Scotland, the best family walks near you, or this review of Cardiff Castle.
 Oh, and take a peep at the links below.
 Good luck!